Drug Shortages and Discontinuations

 Clomiphene

-Clomid® and Serophene® - discontinued
+Clomid® and Serophene® have been discontinued.

 Alternatives: